 Some of the newer degree programs and minors approved by the National Association of Schools of Music include:

-• Master of Music in Performance and Community Engagement, Minor in Music Industry Studies
+• Bachelor of Science in Music Industry Studies

-The pioneering Spark Music Leadership Laboratory, the nation’s first comprehensive music leadership institute, provides students with music entrepreneurship, community engagement, and music advocacy experiences and education they need to forge successful and meaningful careers.
+The pioneering program Spark: Music Leadership Carolina, is the nation’s first comprehensive music leadership institute.
+The program provides students with music entrepreneurship, community engagement, and music advocacy experiences and education they need to forge successful and meaningful careers.

 Our commitment to new and contemporary music is distinguished through innovative, award-winning programs and commissions of new works every year.
 Faculty dedication to performing and teaching music of our time is realized through Southern Exposure New Music Series, Chamber Innovista, the experimental music studio xMuse, and New Voices concerts by student composers.